MIC-DKFZ/nnDetection/README.md

 # /scripts/predict.py - main()
 ```

-If a self-made test set was used, evaluation can be performed by invoking `nndet_eval` as described above.
+If a self-made test set was used, evaluation can be performed by invoking `nndet_eval` with `--test` as described above.

 ## nnU-Net for Detection
 Besides nnDetection we also include the scripts to prepare and evaluate nnU-Net in the context of obejct detection.